Graham Wylie, Chair of the Trustee Board

 Simon Lodge owns and runs a marketing and events agency specialising in the financial services sector.
 Prior to setting up his business in 2003 he worked for 5 years in the City of London.
 Simon’s son Ben has a diagnosis of Autism Spectrum Disorder and currently attends Puzzle twice a week.

-Lee Turkel, Trustee
+Lee Turkel, Vice Chair of the Trustee Board

 Lee has held varied senior roles in financial services for many years, both on Wall Street and in The City, and recently moved to Buckinghamshire with her family.
 She hopes to use her experience to assist in broadening Puzzle’s range of funding sources.